alanceloth/PortfolioDS/README.md

 **Results:** So far, a module for comparing prices and sending results via Telegram has been built.
 The robot also has the ability to access the asset price via the Binance API and the Dollar quote via the awesomeapi API.

-### Project 3 - Olist database
+### Project 3 - Olist Database

-**Goal:** O objetivo deste projeto é demonstrar o uso de habilidades essenciais para um cientista de dados.

-**Description:** Utilizando os dados obtidos no Kaggle através do [link](https://www.kaggle.com/leandroal/an-lise-do-e-commerce-no-brasil-olist-dataset), foi criado um projeto com o intuito de demonstrar habilidades necessárias para um cientista de dados.
-São elas:
+**Goal:** The goal of this project is to demonstrate the use of essential skills for a data scientist.

+**Description:** Using data obtained from Kaggle through [link](https://www.kaggle.com/leandroal/an-lise-do-e-commerce-no-brasil-olist-dataset), it was created a project in order to demonstrate necessary skills for a data scientist.
+Are they:
- - Criação de um banco de dados em um ambiente Cloud (Google Cloud Platform - GCP) a partir de arquivos CSV.
+  - Creation of a database in a Cloud environment (Google Cloud Platform - GCP) from CSV files.
- - Extração, Transformação e Carga de dados através do Python utilizando APIs para conexão com o GCP.
- - Análise exploratória dos dados
+  - Extraction, Transformation and Load of data through Python using APIs to connect with GCP.
+  - Exploratory data analysis
   - Machine Learning
   - Feature Engineering

+**Results:** In development.

+### Project 4 - Portfolio Optimization

+**Goal:** The goal of this project is to demonstrate a Portfolio Optimization using Markowitz Efficient Frontier method.

+**Description:** In development.

-**Results:** Em desenvolvimento.
+**Results:** In development.